torontojs/blog/src/content/blog/2023/07/tldr-3.md

 # Happening in the community

 - An interesting, albeit very technical, discussion happened on slack about [Fractional Indexing](https://madebyevan.com/algos/crdt-fractional-indexing/).
 It is a way of indexing items on a list using floating point numbers where to add or move items we only need to change the index of that item.
 Find the thread [here](https://torontojs.slack.com/archives/C0664SCTG/p1689692101093849).
-- The [Toronto JS](https://torontojs.com/) home page is getting some well-deserved love thanks to Michal Svatos with the help of Jen Chan, Kieran Huggins, and Taz Singh.
+- The [TorontoJS](https://torontojs.com/) home page is getting some well-deserved love thanks to Michal Svatos with the help of Jen Chan, Kieran Huggins, and Taz Singh.
 Now you can see events directly from there!
 - A heated debate around UML and the use of diagrams also happened, it has interesting opinions and ideas and is worth checking.
 [Here](https://torontojs.slack.com/archives/C0649AUFL/p1689884290862179) is the thread on slack.

 # What's new in Javascript?